CallThatReal/qb-gopostaljob/README.md

 # qb-gopostal
 GoPostal Job For QB-Core

-~pre-release version 0.0.1, small updates to come, mostly config chnages~
+-pre-release version 0.0.1, small updates to come, mostly config chnages-

 For this script to function correctly, follow these steps: